wasmerio/ate/doc/design.md

 When operating in this mode Kafka and ZooKeeper servers are running in-process and hence the application is storing the distributed log partitions and indexing data on the local disk where the Java application is running.
-In this mode the application is a true "Shared Nothing" as the database is built into the application itself.
+In this mode the application is a true "Shared Nothing" as the persistent storage is built into the application itself.

 This mode of operation has the following benefits and disadvantages:

-* (+1) Its considerable easier to setup, often only requireing a single JAR executable to deploy and scale horizontally.
+* (+1) Its considerable easier to setup, often only requiring a single JAR executable to deploy and scale horizontally.
 * (+1) Scaling the total system is easier with less components to worry about often increasing the capacity is no more than spinning up more nodes.
 When moving to extreme scale with replication all over the world this advantage may not hold as the limitations of [CAP theorem](https://en.wikipedia.org/wiki/CAP_theorem) become more apparent requiring custom setups of Kafka to fine-tune the trade-offs.
-* (-1) Additional custom configuration of the Kafka and ZooKeeper cluster (e.g. rack awareness, mirror maker, cluster authentication) are either not possible to run in this mode of operation or are not yet built into the bootstrapping process to the limits of available time and cost.
+* (-1) Any additional custom configuration of the Kafka and ZooKeeper cluster (e.g. rack awareness, mirror maker, cluster authentication) are either not possible to run in this mode of operation or are not yet built into the bootstrapping process.
-* (-1) As the storage engine runs in the application making it stateful, extra care must be taken when bringing nodes online and taking them offline.
+* (-1) As the storage engine runs in the application this making it stateful, extra care must be taken when bringing nodes online and taking them offline.

 Note: Stateful mode is actually a blend of both stateful and stateless nodes.
 The DNS records used for bootstrapping the startup will determine which nodes need